Dominica is located smack dab in the middle of the Caribbean Island Chain, between the French territories of Guadeloupe and Martinique.

 For more information on connecting flights: http://dom.fltmaps.com/en and http://dominica.dm/images/stories/documents/FLIGHT%20CONNECTIONS%20TO%20DOMINICA.pdf.

 This information is meant to aid as a guide to assist in booking your Dominica and Pagua Bay vacation.
 Information may change with no or little notice.
 Feel free to contact us if you need help researching travel options.

-Travel by Air
+Travel by Air or Sea

 - Air Sunshine is a commuter airline that goes to neighboring islands; including, San Juan (SJU), Sint Maarten (SXM), Tortola (EIS) & St. Thomas (STT).
 They also do private charters.
-The contact information is as follows: 767.440.8900

-Passport & immigration
+Passport & Immigration